shoshievass/reopenmappingproject/README.md

 ####  Lockdown and reopening policies and start dates in each MSA: msa_policy_scenarios_dates
 Each row corresponds to a MSA.

-Scenario\<X\> correspond to the policy code for work, school and neighbor contacts in phase X.
+	Scenario\<X\> : correspond to the policy code for work, school and neighbor contacts in phase X;

-Date\<X\> are the start dates for each phase X.
+	Date\<X\> : start dates for each phase X;

-T\<X\> translate the start dates to integer as the number of days from March 5th, 2020.
+	T\<X\> : translate the start dates to integer as the number of days from March 5th, 2020;

-Tend is the number of periods the model simulates results for.
+	Tend: the number of periods the model simulates results for.

 #### Settings for calibrating parameters: gridsearch.csv